 The National Capital Chapter of the Public Relations Society of America (PRSA-NCC) is seeking proposals from local nonprofit organizations that have a public relations challenge or opportunity and need additional resources to effectively address the issue.
-Our goal is to support the community by assisting a nonprofit organization with its public relations efforts, as an adjunct to an existing team or infrastructure, for a two-year engagement.
+Our goal is to support the community by assisting a nonprofit organization with its public relations efforts, as an adjunct to an existing team or infrastructure, for a three-year engagement.

 The National Capital Chapter's Pro Bono and Community Support Committee is dedicated to the following two objectives: